andreaferretti/lethe/README.md

 ##So, what is an oblivious RAM?

-Is is a model that helps when designing applications that delegate an untrusted server with access to their data (think cloud computing).
+It is a model that helps when designing applications that delegate an untrusted server with access to their data (think cloud computing).
 Of course, in such a situation, one should encrypt the data on the client side.